-The University of Oregon is partnering with the Association of American Universities (AAU) and 32 peer institutions for the 2019 AAU Campus Climate Survey on Sexual Assault and Misconduct.
-The survey is open to all UO students, including undergraduate, graduate, and professional students.
-All students are encouraged to participate in the survey in order to capture the many different student experiences on our campus and help inform university policies and resources.
+The University of Oregon partnered with the Association of American Universities (AAU) and 32 peer institutions for the 2019 AAU Campus Climate Survey on Sexual Assault and Misconduct.
+The survey was open to all UO students, including undergraduate, graduate, and professional students.
+All students were encouraged to participate in the survey in order to capture the many different student experiences on our campus and help inform university policies and resources.

-The UO is offering a number of incentives for students to participate.
-The university will also donate $1 to the Victim Assistance Fund for every student who participates in the survey.
+The UO offered a number of incentives for students to participate including gift cards and donating to the Victim Assistance Fund ($1 for every student who participated in the survey).

 This report describes the results of the 2015 Campus Climate Survey on Sexual Assault and Sexual Misconduct administered at the University of Oregon.
 The project was designed to address the concerns related to the incidence and prevalence of sexual assault and sexual misconduct at the University of Oregon.

 The Office of Investigations and Civil Rights Compliance conducts a survey each year of all student-directed employees regarding student disclosures of sex- and gender-based harassment, discrimination, and violence.
 Information gathered from this survey is used to help identify potential patterns, get a more accurate idea of incidents, and inform resources for students and student-directed employees.

 The survey will ask for general information about the types of disclosures student-directed employees have received, where and when the incidents disclosed occurred, and whether students were directed to seek resources consistent with the policy.
 In order to respect students’ wishes, the survey does not ask for specific information about the disclosures or identifying information.